 Thanksgiving Fire Safety Tips

 Thanksgiving is a peak day for home fires.
 During the holiday season, the kitchen is the most frequently used part of the home.
-From baking cookies to the perfect turkey, the kitchen can become hectic and crowded during Thanksgiving.
-As you begin to prepare your holiday feast, be sure to keep these five tips in mind to ensure your family and home are protected.
+From baking cookies to the perfect turkey, cooking in the kitchen can become hectic and crowded during the Thanksgiving holiday.
+As you begin to prepare your holiday feast, be sure to keep these five Thanksgiving cooking and fire safety tips in mind to help prevent fires and ensure your family and home are protected this holiday season.

-1. Never leave the stove or oven unattended.
+1. Never leave the stove or oven unattended while cooking.

-Unattended cooking is the number one cause of home fires in the U.S. according to the National Fire Protection Association.
-Make sure to remain in the kitchen when preparing food to keep an eye on it.
-If you are cooking a turkey, make sure to check the oven frequently to prevent an oven fire.
+Unattended cooking is the number one cause of home fires in the U.S. according to the National Fire Protection Association (NFPA).
+Make sure to remain in the kitchen when cooking to keep an eye on it.
+If you are cooking a turkey, make sure to check the oven frequently and use a timer to help prevent an oven fire.

 2. Keep children away from stove-tops, open fires, lighters, matches, and candles.

-The NFPA recommends that you keep children at least 3 feet away from the stove while in use or cooking.
-Avoid any accidents or fires by letting them know the stove is hot and it is important to be alert.
+The NFPA recommends that you keep children at least 3 feet away from the stove while in use or cooking to help prevent any mishaps.
+Avoid any accidents or fires by letting them know the stove is hot and that it is important to be alert.
 Also, make sure to keep any lighters and matches locked in a high cabinet to avoid starting a fire.

 3. Be careful of cords cluttering the kitchen.